i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 It goes through each WH question, one at a time, to scaffold success with your students!

-Once my students are older or at a higher language level, my favorite way to target WH questions is from texts!
+Once my students are older or at a higher language level, my favorite way to target WH questions in speech therapy is from texts!

 To differentiate this activity for different levels, I might target narratives vs non-fiction texts (narratives are usually easier for most students!) or provide/remove answer choices for the questions.